-Cybersecurity awareness is a topic that deserves a lot more attention than it gets.
-Cybersecurity belongs to everyone and needs to be “in mind” more than just one month out of the year.
-Honestly, it’s something that IS top of mind for anyone in the industry and should be higher up the priority list for everyone else.
-Which is timely, given the arc 2020’s been on so far in so many contexts.
+Cybersecurity responsibility belongs to everyone and needs to be “in mind” more than just one month out of the year.
+It’s something that is top of mind for anyone in the industry and should be higher up the priority list for everyone else.
+Which is timely, given the arc the last year been has seen many devastating attacks on organizations and individuals.

 Get Involved in Cybersecurity Awareness Month